John Diefenbaker: Legacy

-Since his death, Diefenbaker has had several locations named in his honour, particularly in his home province of Saskatchewan, including Lake Diefenbaker, the largest lake in Southern Saskatchewan, and the Diefenbaker Bridge in Prince Albert.
-In 1993, Saskatoon renamed its airport the Saskatoon John G. Diefenbaker International Airport.
+Diefenbaker has had several locations named in his honour, some before his 1979 death (particularly in his home province of Saskatchewan, including Lake Diefenbaker, the largest lake in Southern Saskatchewan, and the Diefenbaker Bridge in Prince Albert), others after (in 1993, Saskatoon renamed its airport the Saskatoon John G. Diefenbaker International Airport).
 The city of Prince Albert continues to maintain the house he resided in from 1947 to 1975 as a public museum known as Diefenbaker House; it was designated a National Historic Site in 2018.

 Diefenbaker reinvigorated a moribund party system in Canada.
 Clark and Mulroney, two men who, as students, worked on and were inspired by his 1957 triumph, became the only other Progressive Conservatives to lead the party to election triumphs.
 Diefenbaker's biographer, Denis Smith, wrote of him, "In politics he had little more than two years of success in the midst of failure and frustration, but he retained a core of deeply committed loyalists to the end of his life and beyond.
 The federal Conservative Party that he had revived remained dominant in the prairie provinces for 25 years after he left the leadership."
 The Harper government, believing that Tory prime ministers have been given short shrift in the naming of Canadian places and institutions, named the former Ottawa City Hall, now a federal office building, the John G. Diefenbaker Building.
 It also gave Diefenbaker's name to a human rights award and an icebreaking vessel.
 Harper often invoked Diefenbaker's northern vision in his speeches.

 Conservative Senator Marjory LeBreton worked in Diefenbaker's office during his second time as Opposition Leader, and has said of him, "He brought a lot of firsts to Canada, but a lot of it has been air-brushed from history by those who followed."
 Historian Michael Bliss, who published a survey of the Canadian Prime Ministers, wrote of Diefenbaker:

 From the distance of our times, Diefenbaker's role as a prairie populist who tried to revolutionize the Conservative Party begins to loom larger than his personal idiosyncrasies.
 The difficulties he faced in the form of significant historical dilemmas seem less easy to resolve than Liberals and hostile journalists opined at the time.
 If Diefenbaker defies rehabilitation, he can at least be appreciated.
 He stood for a fascinating and still relevant combination of individual and egalitarian values ...
 But his contemporaries were also right in seeing some kind of disorder near the centre of his personality and his prime-ministership.
 The problems of leadership, authority, power, ego, and a mad time in history overwhelmed the prairie politician with the odd name.